LesFerch/WinSetView/Manual.md

 ### Can I disable automatic folder type discovery and keep special folder types, such as Pictures?

-Yes, but it's not convenient and currently is only practical on Windows 10 ([or Windows 11 patched to use the Windows 10 Explorer](https://lesferch.github.io/OldExplorer/)) because the option **Also apply this template to all subfolders** is broken in the Windows 11 Explorer.
+Yes, but it's not convenient and currently is only practical on Windows 10 (or Windows 11 configured to use the Windows 10 Explorer) because the option **Also apply this template to all subfolders** is broken in the Windows 11 Explorer.

 Here are the steps: